|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

 You will have the opportunity to utilize the showers at our warehouse.

 Even if you aren’t anticipating your menstrual period, come prepared for it.
-You can use sandwich-sized Ziploc baggies during the day to store feminine products while you are on the river or hiking, and you can then discretely dispose of the baggies when you are back at the warehouse.
-When possible, we recommend o.b.® tampons, which are 1/3 the size of regular tampons, tuck discreetly into pockets and have less paper wrapping.
-If you use pads, be sure to bring extras.
-Many women suggest bringing a small supply of baby wipes.
-We provide some feminine products on most trips for emergencies.
+You can use sandwich-sized Ziploc baggies during the day to store products while you are on the river.
+Used pads or tampons can be disposed of in the trash at lunch or camp.
+We provide some menstrual products on most trips for emergencies.

 Electronics & Technology